Wang-Yong2018/pgai/docs/pgai_rag_demo_why_customer_donot_like_pizza.md

 The new business question could be answered via a simply SQL to pgai to complete rag process. pgai can help use to:
 1. Get the embedded question vector.
 "Why customer do not like pizza?" will be converted to numeric vector
-2. compare the question vector to embedded history customer voice (t_embeddings_v1) with vector distance
+2. compare the question vector to embedded history customer voice (pizza_reviews_embeddings) with vector distance
 3. using criteria to filter most similarity customer voice.
 In our case, we use 3 for demo purpose.
 In real business, it is more complicated than that.
 ```sql
 with